Martha Schofield: Biography

 Schofield was a reformer in education but also a feminist and suffragist.
-She died on February 1, 1916, in Aiken.
+She died the night before her 77th birthday, on February 1, 1916, in Aiken.
 She was buried in Darby, Pennsylvania, at the Darby Friends Burial Ground.
-Her school became the Martha Schofield Junior High School in 1952.
-The Martha Schofield Scholarship Fund was first awarded in 1954.
+Her school became the Martha Schofield High School in 1952.
+This was the high school for Black students under segregation.
+White students attended Aiken High School.
+The Aiken Public School District chose to phase-in desegregation rather than follow Brown vs. Board of Education in 1964.
+In the 1970-1971 school year, Martha Schofield High School desegregated and became the Schofield Campus of Aiken High School with 9th and 10th grade classes.
+11th and 12th grade classes with black and white students attended Aiken High School.
+The Schofield Campus later became Schofield Middle School in the early-1980's.
+The Martha Schofield Scholarship was first awarded to deserving African-American students in 1954.